codeforamerica/clientcommfaq/README.md

 What happens if you don't don't have a desk phone number specified on your settings page?
 Callers will hear a recording advising them that the number can only receive text messages and that they should hang up and send a text.

+## How do I add ClientComm to my phone home screen?
+You can use ClientComm on any smartphone.
+For quick access, follow the instructions below to add it to your home screen.

+### If you have an Android phone
+1. Open your web browser (Google Chrome) on your phone.
+Navigate to the ClientComm website and log-in.
+2. Click the three dots at the top right of the screen.
+3. Scroll down until you see “Add to homescreen.”
+Click it.
+4. Click “Add”.
+5. You should now see ClientComm on your home screen!
+You may need to swipe to find it.
+If you click it it will open ClientComm, and you can read and send messages from there.

+### If you have an iPhone phone
+1. Open your web browser (Safari) on your phone.
+Navigate to the ClientComm website and log-in.
+2. Click the share icon at the bottom of the screen.
+3. Scroll until you see “Add to Home Screen.”
+Click it.
+4. Click “Add”.
+5. You should now see ClientComm on your home screen!
+You may need to swipe to find it.
+If you click it it will open ClientComm, and you can read and send messages from there.
 ---

 <input type="button" value="Back" onclick="window.history.back()" />